mcguffin/wp-googlefont-picker/readme.txt

 == Installation ==

-1. Upload the 'wp-revision-request.zip' to the `/wp-content/plugins/` directory and unzip it.
+1. Upload the Zip file to the `/wp-content/plugins/` directory and unzip it.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Optional: Get a google API Key, go to Settings and stay tuned with the latest google webfonts.